jmohan57/simple-notes/README.md

 - Responsive layout ensures a seamless experience on different screen sizes.
 - Dark mode support for enhanced usability in low-light environments.

+### Knowledge Test App

+- Provide any topic any topic you want to test your knowledge on.
+- AI will generate set of 5 questions, on continue difficulty level will increase based on the performance
+- Check a detailed performance report upon successful completion of the test.
+- Performance report has various charts and diagrams for analizing the test performance.
+- Completely mobile experience friendly and Dark mode compatible.
+- Minimalist and easy to understand interface.

 ## Technologies Used

 - Next.js 13: Offering fast rendering and simplified development.
 - Tailwind CSS: Ensuring a responsive and visually appealing design.
 - Essential React libraries: Enhancing app functionality and user experience.
 - MongoDB: Efficiently storing and managing app data.
+- ChartJS: For creating a detailed performance report.

 ## Getting Started